JosephTheMoUSE/MoUSE-GUI/README.md

 ### Notes:
 - This guide works for **Windows**, **Mac**, and **Linux** users.
 Simply follow the steps, and you’ll be up and running.
-- If you encounter any issues, make sure you have the latest version of Python and Poetry installed.
+- If you encounter any issues, do not hesitate to contact us on our JosephTheMoUSE Github profile.